-Described by Vanity Fair as “well known in the UK… a prominent… criminal defence solicitor,” for his work in acting for the alleged leader of one of Europes biggest Organised Crime Groups, Read More Here, Attiq Malik is a Director of Liberty Law Solicitors and a Solicitor-Advocate with rights of audience to appear in all Civil and Criminal Courts in England & Wales.
+Described by Vanity Fair as “well known in the UK… a prominent… criminal defence solicitor,” for his work in acting for the alleged leader of one of Europes biggest Organised Crime Groups, Read More Here, Attiq Malik is a Director of Liberty Law Solicitors and a Solicitor-Advocate with Higher Rights of Audience enabling him to appear in all Civil and Criminal Courts in England & Wales.

 Having appeared on the pilot episode of Channel 4’s hit TV program 24 Hours in Police Custody Read Here, where he and his team achieved an acquittal for a Client facing a charge of Conspiracy to Murder, the criminal practice has undergone rapid expansion in the areas of serious crime.

 He appeared on the same show in Season 6, Episode 4 which again received national acclaim where he represented someone initially arrested for Conspiracy to Murder in a Cold Case, in this case Attiq’s client was the only one that was acquitted.